 Obviously, a beginner deserves better.
 Much better.

-The beginner shaver might want try a boars hair shave brush (hands are for shaving not smearing) and shave soap.
+The beginner shaver might want try a boars bristle shave brush (hands are for shaving not smearing) and shave soap.
 Lather it up (there’s a bowl for that), after wrapping or rinsing with warm water.

 One last thought: